 Ask any local to name the best places to visit in Taiwan, and Sun Moon Lake will always make the list.
 Known for its beautiful, clear blue water, this lake has a romantic feel and is a favorite spot for couples and honeymooners.

-Many of the attractions here are run by an aboriginal tribe who have inhabited the area for centuries.
-This is a must-go location for any couple.
+Many of the attractions here are run by an aboriginal tribe that has inhabited the area for centuries.
+The area is a must-go location for any couple.

 7. Shanlinxi Forest Recreation Area